 You would most likely request this waiver by preparing Form I-601, Application for Waiver of Grounds of Inadmissibility, with accompanying documents backing up your request.
-You would file this with either the U.S. embassy or consulate processing your visa application abroad, or with U.S. Citizenship and Immigration Services (USCIS) if you are already residing in the United States and eligible to have your application for a green card processed there (in other words, you are "adjusting status").
+You would file this with either the U.S. embassy or consulate processing your visa application abroad or with U.S. Citizenship and Immigration Services (USCIS) if you are already residing in the United States and eligible to have your application for a green card processed there (in other words, you are "adjusting status").

 Note: If you are currently abroad, but you have an I-485 pending with USCIS (for adjustment of status) or you are filing Form I-360 or for a T nonimmigrant visa, you would also file your waiver request with USCIS.

-Or, if you are the immediate relative of a U.S. citizen applying for a waiver of the unlawful presence ground of inadmissibility, you apply using USCIS Form I-601A, and send it to USCIS before departing to your home country for your consular interview for an immigrant visa.
-For details on who might choose this stateside procedure and why it's beneficial, see “Staying in the U.S. With The I-601A Provisional Waiver of Inadmissibility”
+There's one important situation where applicants don't use the Form I-601: If you are the relative of a U.S. citizen or permanent resident petitioner and you are currently residing in the U.S. and want to apply for a waiver of the unlawful presence ground of inadmissibility, you would use USCIS Form I-601A.
+This is an unusual procedure, in that you'd send the waiver request to USCIS before departing to your home country for your consular interview for an immigrant visa, to avoid the possibility of being forced to stay outside the U.S. for up to ten years as a penalty for your unlawful stay.
+For details on who might choose this stateside procedure and why it's beneficial, see Staying in the U.S. With the I-601A Provisional Waiver of Inadmissibility

 It is important to notice what is not included in that purpose, namely protection of the immigrant from extreme hardship.
-For all practical purposes, any hardship the immigrant might face if denied the visa or green card does not count toward granting the waiver (unless it loops back into becoming extreme hardship for the U.S. relative -- such as if the immigrant were the main wage earner for the family, would cease to make money, and the U.S. relation would suffer extreme hardship as a result).
+For all practical purposes, any hardship the immigrant might face if denied the visa or green card does not count toward granting the waiver (unless it loops back into becoming extreme hardship for the U.S. relative, such as if the immigrant were the main wage earner for the family, would cease to make money, and the U.S. relation would suffer extreme hardship as a result).

 Meeting the extreme hardship standard is no easy task!
 You must explain in what way your qualifying relative will suffer if you are denied entry into the U.S., and submit extensive evidence to convince the government that the suffering will truly be extreme.